 I don’t know if this was due to preparation or because frog legs just always happen to taste that way, but the taste turned me off of the legs.
 I’m not exactly a fish guy and when I do like fish it is because it is fresh and lacking that classic fishy smell.
 And to back myself up, the halibut L’Epicerie served later in the meal was awesome.

 So while I’m glad I tried frog legs, I know that I don’t need to eat them again.
 Despite this, I felt they were a great gateway amphibian meat and I can’t wait to get my hands on a salamander next.
+Protein is an essential nutrient that helps build and maintain tissues, regulate hormones, release energy, and fight infection.
+Organ meats are high in protein.
+The frog’s meat can be consumed in a number of ways.

 And now that I know what frog legs taste like, I just have to wonder what happens to the rest of the frog.
 Does it get ground up into frog sausages?
 Fed to the family dog?
 Or does it simply wait to be served in the lesser-known dish of frog torso?